 Best for: The Burleigh Pavilion, world-class waves, and weekend markets.

-Burleigh Heads beach stretches between Miami Beach and Burleigh Head National Park, and is popular for surfers and swimmers alike.
+A visit to Burleigh Heads beach is widely considered one of the best things to do in Gold Coast.
+Stretching between Miami Beach and Burleigh Head National Park, Burleigh Heads is popular for surfers and swimmers alike.
 The stunning turquoise waters offer patches of calm waves, ideal for those who wish to stick to more peaceful water activities.
 It’s also a great spot for surfers, being part of the World Surfing Reserve.
 This picturesque beach is protected by its headland, which is lush with vibrant greenery.
 Peppered in Norfolk pine and swept in golden sand, Burleigh Heads beckons seasoned and beginner surfers and families alike.
 There are weekend markets with food, live entertainment, arts and crafts, and a range of cafes and restaurants nearby.
 Burleigh Heads is home to the iconic Burleigh Pavilion, which is a beach-facing bar and restaurant and home to Rick Shores, which is famous for its seafood and elevated dining experience.

 Location: James Street, Burleigh Heads, Gold Coast Area Queensland 4220 – Google Maps